microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/azureauthorizationsystem-list-services.md

 ---
-title: "List services for the Azure authorization system"
+title: "List services (for an Azure authorization system)"
-description: "Get all services in an Azure authorization systemthat you've onboarded to Permissions Management."
+description: "Get all services in an Azure authorization system onboarded to Permissions Management."
 author: "mrudulahg01"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"
 doc_type: apiPageType
 ---

-# List Azure Authorization System Type Services
+# List services (for an Azure authorization system)
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List services for the Azure authorization system that you've onboarded to Permissions Management.
+List services for the Azure authorization system onboarded to Permissions Management.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).